The Big Picture On The Risks of Real Estate Investment:

 In a word, due diligence.
 Okay, that’s two words, but you get the idea.

-Then review their underwriting assumptions.
+Then, review their underwriting assumptions.
 How conservative are they?
 What kind of rent growth and exit cap rate are they assuming?
 What kind of growth in expenses, such as property insurance, taxes, and property management costs?
 How much are they setting aside as a cash reserve?

 Pay close attention to the loan terms.
 How long is the loan term?
 At what interest rate?
 Is it fixed or floating?
 Did the sponsor buy an interest rate cap?
-Ideally, you want to see a longer-term loan at a relatively low fixed interest rate.
+Ideally, you want a longer-term loan at a relatively low fixed interest rate.
 The shorter the loan term, the greater the risk of the sponsor being forced to refinance or sell in a bad market.

-Most of all, you reduce your risk by spreading your money among many deals rather than concentrating it in a few.
+Most of all, you reduce your risk by spreading your money among many deals rather than concentrating it on a few.
 In our Co-Investing Club, members can invest $5,000 in each deal, instead of $50,000–$100,000.
 The results will look like a bell curve: some will underperform, some will overperform, and most will perform roughly as forecast.

 Diversify by spreading smaller amounts of money across more deals, and sleep easier at night.